stoeps13/connections-doc/source/user/homepage/c_about_apps.md

 Click an app to learn more about it.

+!!! note
-**Note:** You might see fewer apps depending on how your administrator has configured the home page.
+    You might see fewer apps depending on how your administrator has configured the home page.

 -   [App overview](r_hp_widgets.md)
 -   [Using the Recommendations app on the home page](t_hp_using_recommended_items_widget.md)